 ICGEB hopes to expand joint activities by promoting programmes for reversing brain drain in the Global South, enhancing South-South cooperation and exchange and, of course, using science and scientific diplomacy to promote peace and security.
 Through this partnership, ICGEB can better fulfil its mandate by strengthening its ability to offer science and scientific capacity building to support sustainable development; offering biotech solutions tailored to the real needs of different countries in the Global South, which range from health to agriculture and clean energy; and generating knowledge sharing and outreach programmes.

-Map showing awarded and ongoing South-South mobility of SMART Fellowships
+Map showing awarded and ongoing South-South mobility of ICGEB Fellowships

 For more information: